llm-operator/docs/docs/source/playground.rst

 Set up a Playground
 ===================

-You can easily set up a playground for LLM Operator and learn it.
-In this page, we provision an EC2 instance, build a `Kind <https://kind.sigs.k8s.io/>`_ cluster, and deploy LLM Operator and other required components.
+You can easily set up a playground for LLMariner and learn it.
+In this page, we provision an EC2 instance, build a `Kind <https://kind.sigs.k8s.io/>`_ cluster, and deploy LLMariner and other required components.

 Once all the setup completes, you can interact with the LLM service by directly hitting the API endpoints or using `the OpenAI Python library <https://github.com/openai/openai-python>`_.